snop-snov/database_schema_ownership/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/database_schema_ownership.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/database_schema_ownership/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/djezzzl/database_schema_ownership.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/djezzzl/database_schema_ownership/blob/master/CODE_OF_CONDUCT.md).

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Copyright (c) Evgeniy Demin.
+See [LICENSE.txt](https://github.com/djezzzl/database_schema_ownership/blob/master/LICENSE.txt) for further details.

 ## Code of Conduct

-Everyone interacting in the DatabaseSchemaOwnership project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/database_schema_ownership/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the DatabaseSchemaOwnership project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/djezzzl/database_schema_ownership/blob/master/CODE_OF_CONDUCT.md).